RyanJarv/coderun/README.md

 ## Goal
-Running scripts in an isolated environment should be easier then running them on your computer
+Running code in an isolated environment should be stupid easy